10 Tips For the Best Garlic Crop Ever

 Root growth is what we're going for here, so take it easy on the nitrogen-rich fertilizers.

-Instead think about tossing some eggshells, chicken feathers or other natural soil enrichment materials to your garden plot.
+Instead think about tossing some eggshells, chicken feathers, dried leaves, or other natural soil enrichment materials to your garden plot.

 Each clove should be spaced about six inches from the other when you're planting them.